stellar-deprecated/kelp/examples/walkthroughs/trader/account_setup.md

 In our case, before we can fund our Trader Account with our example token, `COUPON`, we need to create a trustline to it.
 The public address of `COUPON`'s issuer is `GBMMZMK2DC4FFP4CAI6KCVNCQ7WLO5A7DQU7EC7WGHRDQBZB763X4OQI`.

-You can find this transaction [here](https://horizon-testnet.stellar.org/transactions/288d3ada33fac916b30fadc73d1bf0eacf99d8556a8b4a183dfcc2470e2c05a8).

 ## Acquire Funds

 You will need to acquire the relevant tokens that you want to trade.
 In our example we are trading the **native XLM** against the `COUPON:GBMMZMK2DC4FFP4CAI6KCVNCQ7WLO5A7DQU7EC7WGHRDQBZB763X4OQI` token.

 We go through the necessary steps required by the issuer to issue us `10,000 COUPON` tokens.
-In this example, we own the issuer account on the test network so we issued these tokens to our **trader account** which you can find [here](https://horizon-testnet.stellar.org/transactions/b148f207c53049c8a2766f1b6497a847bcea6a9584318f719d561e7168ede74d).
+In this example, we own the issuer account on the test network so we issued these tokens to our **trader account**.

 ## Config Setup